clairewright-217/School_District_Analysis/README.md

 ![school_summary_revised](Resources/school_summary_revised.png)

-3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+**3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

 Removing the scores of Thomas HS ninth graders had no effect on the high school's performance ranking compared to other schools.
 Thomas High School remained the second highest performing school in the district.

 ![top_five_performing_schools_revised](https://user-images.githubusercontent.com/14280739/160006189-16101deb-9c7f-413e-9088-49fe54a57841.png)

-4. Math and reading scores by grade
+**4. Math and reading scores by grade**

 The ninth grade scores for Thomas High School appeared as `NaN` after they were removed from the dataset.
 Basically, the ninth graders at Thomas HS no longer had reported performance scores for math and reading.
 No other scores for any other grade or school were changed.
 The original average math score was 83.6 and the original average reading score was 83.7 for Thomas HS 9th graders.
 This image shows the updated average math score for 9th graders at Thomas HS as an example of the change:

 ![new_math_scores_by_grade](https://user-images.githubusercontent.com/14280739/160007286-222c5386-fda4-461e-9748-96eee7bbb889.png)

-5. Scores by school spending, Scores by school size, and Scores by school type
+**5. Scores by school spending, Scores by school size, and Scores by school type**

 The reading and math performance broken down the different buckets of school spending, school size, and school type did not change at all after removing Thomas HS 9th graders.
 That is, the before and after summaries based on these different analysis criteria did not change at all.